-TEACH Preparatory Elementary School believes that learning best occurs in an environment that consistently incorporates Character Education, and Discipline into a sound academic program.
+TEACH Academy of Technologies believes that learning best occurs in an environment that consistently incorporates Character Education, and Discipline into a sound academic program.
 We believe that discipline and learning are directly related.
 Given the proper environment, we believe that children exhibit their best learning in appropriate ways.
-In a joint effort of parents and school, students of School Name are taught and expected to follow the discipline guides as set forth by the School 's Board of Directors:
+In a joint effort of parents and school, students of TEACH Academy of Technologies are taught and expected to follow the discipline guides as set forth by the School 's Board of Directors: